 A cash out refinance has become a popular way to tap into your home’s equity in recent years.
-In 2021, almost 25% of homeowners opted for a cash-out refinance.
-The process of getting approved for a cash out refinance tends to be faster than a HELOC or home equity loan, but how long does it actually take?
+In recent years, almost 25% of homeowners opted for a cash-out refinance.
+The process of getting approved for a cash out refinance used to be faster than a HELOC or home equity loan, but how long does it take in 2025?

 If you ask a loan officer, they’ll most likely say anywhere from 30 to 45 days.
 While this is generally true, there are plenty of instances where it can take much longer.
 Read below to understand the factors that affect approval times for a cash-out refinance.